 Thomas Say was the first person to document an amphibian or reptile in the geographic area that would eventually become Kansas.
 He described the type specimen of the Western Ratsnake from Isle au Vache (Cow Island), Kansas (an island on the Missouri River in present-day Atchison County).
 His type locality description stretches from NE Kansas to western Iowa.
 Interestingly, Cow Island was the site of Cantonment Martin, a military camp established as a supply base for Major Stephen H. Long’s engineering expedition of 1819-20 of which Say served as the naturalist.
 This expedition set out to survey the Rocky Mountains and the major tributaries of the Missouri River.
 Unfotunately, by a combination of natural accretion and avulsion followed by unnatural dredging, levy construction, and channelization, Kansas lost Cow Island (and thus its first type locality) to Missouri by an act of Congress in 1949 (Kansas-Missouri Boundary Compact).

 The Spring Peeper was first recorded (collected 22 April 1833) in Kansas by the German explorer and naturalist Prince Maximilian Alexander Philipp of Wied.
 Wied spent time studying the plains flora, fauna, and indigenous peoples.
-He traveled the US from 1832 through 1834.
+He traveled within North America from 1832 through 1834.
 In 1838 he described the Spring Peeper (from "Cantonment Leavenworth").
 Though it is currently not known within 40 miles of the type locality or even across the state line into Missouri.
 It has been questioned whether the specimen may have come from further east as Wied moved up the Missouri River.
 However, in his account (p.
 275) Weid makes clear that the specimen was collected soon after reaching the "dies der Landungsplatz des Cantonment Leavenworth, eines Militärpostens, (=landing place of the Cantonment Leavenworth, a military post,)".
 Based on Wied's published description, there is little doubt that his specimen was, in fact, an adult male Spring Peeper.